ntrtd/d365-agent/docs/application_architecture.md

-# Application Architecture: Dynamics 365 AI Agent
+lets plan for ano# Application Architecture: Dynamics 365 AI Agent

 This document details the application architecture for the Dynamics 365 AI Agent, specifying the key software components, their responsibilities, and interactions.
 It builds upon the high-level vision outlined in `architecture_vision.md`.

 ## 1. Overview

-The application architecture is designed as a distributed system composed of microservices and managed Azure services, emphasizing loose coupling, scalability, and maintainability.
-Interactions between the AI orchestration layer and backend business logic are standardized via the Model Context Protocol (MCP).
+The application architecture is designed as a distributed system composed of microservices and managed Azure services, emphasizing loose coupling, scalability, and maintainability. **Application Backend services** (e.g., a web app backend, Teams bot backend) act as the primary orchestrators.
+They leverage the **`d365-agent-mcpclient` SDK** library, which acts as an **MCP Client** to interact with the backend business logic server (`d365-agent-mcpserver`) via the Model Context Protocol (MCP).

 ## 2. Key Application Components